morganbarkhurst/PythonProjectDataAnalysis/README.md

 ### Week 5

 I learned about the differences between sequential and conditional code and nested if statements.
 I got to see IPO charts for if, elif, and else functions.
 I also learned for the first time about try and accept, which is an interesting function that allows python to keep running the program, even if a certain line of code fails.

+### Week 6

+What is actually happening in the program when a function was used was interesting.
+I learned about arguments, alias, and calling or envoking a function.
+I also learned a parameter is a variable in the function definition.
+The arguments are used in the call.
+Return statement stops the function, goes to next line, and sends it back to the active code.
+This is called a "fruitful function."

+### Week 7

+### Week 8

+### Week 9